amontilla0/C4NN/README.md

 ![nn_vs_human](assets/NN_vs_Human.png)
 <br/>
 Moral of the story: We got a pretty decent aNN that can play Connect 4 against humans by using TensorFlow and Keras technology :)

+## Playing against the machine
+To play against the trained model just clone this project and run `python HumanVsMachine.py` on the root directory.
+When you're turn is on you would be prompted "please select a column[0-6]:" to select one of the 7 columns where you want to drop a yellow chip.
+Good luck!